 By following these tips, you can prepare yourself for the Chadar Trek and have a safe and memorable experience exploring the breathtaking beauty of the Zanskar region.

 You must be at least 18 years old to make a booking with us.
 After the booking, our team will send you a confirmation of the booking.

 We understand that you may have to change your travel plans due to the Covid-19 situation, so considering this we have introduced a Book Now, Pay Later facility for all the participants.
 However, you will be required to pay the full amount at least 15 days prior to the departure date.

 If you wish to cancel/modify your existing booking, you can do so by logging in to www.advenchar.com, and pay through the dashboard or you can drop us a mail at email@example.com with all the details of your booking, and we’ll cancel it for you.

-You can claim a 100% refund if you choose to cancel your booking before 15 days.
-The refund will primarily be in the form of a voucher valid for 12 months.
-You can also opt for a cash refund provided the booking is not part of a promotional offer or a coupon code provided by Advenchar.
+You can claim a 95% refund if you choose to cancel your booking before 30 days.
+The refund will primarily be in the form of a voucher valid for two years.
+You can also opt for a cash refund, provided the booking is not part of a promotional offer, coupon code, or discount provided by Advenchar.